-It is important to replace lemon juice, of course, because it is both tart and sweet, providing a citrusy bite to many different dishes, a refreshing burst to cocktails, and a healthy boost to overall health.
-Lemon juice is rich in vitamin C, potassium, citric acid, B-family vitamins, calcium, manganese, iron, copper and magnesium, making it an incredibly powerful ingredient in certain foods.
+It is important to replace lemon juice in a recipe, of course, because it is both tart and sweet, providing a citrusy bite to many different dishes, a refreshing burst to cocktails, and a healthy boost to overall health.
+Lemon juice is rich in vitamin C, potassium, citric acid, B-family vitamins, calcium, manganese, iron, copper, and magnesium, making it an incredibly powerful ingredient in certain foods.
 Lemon juice is also common in alternative health remedies, as skin cleansers, tonics, hair washes, and infusions.
-It can help lower blood pressure, improve the immune system, build strong bones, prevent chronic disease, lower inflammation, optimize the metabolism, promote healing and detoxify the body.
+It can help lower blood pressure, improve the immune system, build strong bones, prevent chronic disease, lower inflammation, optimize metabolism, promote healing, and detoxify the body.

-White Wine: Another very good option for replacing lemon juice is white wine, due once again to the acidity present in the liquid.
+Another very good option for replacing lemon juice is white wine, due to the acidity present in the liquid.
 For the majority of dishes, particularly savory ones, a given amount of lemon juice can typically be replaced by half that amount of white wine.
 If you use an equal ratio, there will be too much acidity in the meal.
-Using white wine as a replacement for this juice is typically best in small amounts, or else the taste will be changed too much.
+Using white wine as a replacement for this juice is typically best in small amounts or else the taste will change drastically.

-Powdered Citric Acid: Acidity is required for canning, as well as when making jams and jellies.
-However, if you don’t have lemon juice on hand, the citric acid is the most important component that you actually need.
+Acidity is required for canning, as well as when making jams and jellies.
+However, if you don’t have lemon juice on hand, citric acid is the most important component that you need.
 A very small amount of powdered citric acid, available at specialty health food stores, can be used to replace lemon juice.
 Powdered citric acid is about 10x more concentrated than lemon juice, so keep that in mind when using it in recipes.

-Vitamin C Solution: The high concentrations of vitamin C found in lemon juice are important to stop oxidation of certain foods and prevent them from going bad.
+The high concentrations of vitamin C found in lemon juice are important to stop oxidation of certain foods and prevent them from going bad.
 If you need a lemon juice substitute for this purpose, simply mix up a vitamin C solution with a powdered form of this essential nutrient and use it on your other foods.
 This is also important if you rely on lemon juice for its immune-boosting powers.
-A diluted dram of vitamin C solution can also keep your body’s immune system in great shape!
+A diluted dram of vitamin C solution can also keep your body’s immune system in a great zone!